 Looking to Gradually Step Back

-For shareholders seeking to pare back their day-to-day involvement while diversifying their personal portfolio, a private equity or ESOP sale may be right option.
+When a company's shareholders seek to pare back their day-to-day involvement and diversifying their personal portfolios, a PE or ESOP sale may be right option.
 Both can provide a partial liquidity event with potential upside.
 Ongoing “skin in the game” takes the form of rolled equity in a PE sale and retained stock and/or stock warrants in an employee stock ownership plan transaction.

-Businesses seeking an infusion of outside talent could be well-served by a private equity buyer.
+Businesses seeking an infusion of outside talent could be well-served by a PE buyer.
 These firms often specialize in industry-specific transactions and provide operational know-how and human capital to scale their portfolio companies.
-The common trade-off is a loss of independence.
+The common trade-off is a loss of independence for the acquired company.
 While selling shareholders may play a role in the restructured entity, day-to-day control is generally assumed by the PE firm.

 Solely Focused on Financial Diversification

 While certain owners may be fully invested in their business, it could be the right time to take chips off the table.
 The case for an ESOP is compelling under these circumstances.
-Selling shareholders can complete a partial, fair market value sale to an employee trust and still maintain a majority stake.
+The selling company can complete a partial, fair market value sale to an employee trust and still maintain a majority stake.

 An employee-owned company also has significant flexibility to accommodate evolving stakeholder goals and future growth.
 Partial ESOP sales can be followed by a range of transactions including secondary sales, M&A or PE deals, and ESOP plan terminations.
 As a result, owners have the latitude to actively shape their business legacies even after a minority employee stock ownership plan sale.

-The sale of a company is one of the most significant transactions a business owner will face, and it can have a huge impact on their future and the legacy they leave behind.
+The sale of a company is one of the most significant transactions a company's shareholder will face, and it can have a huge impact on their future and the legacy they leave behind.
 An educated seller will almost always end up with the best possible outcome among available options.